FGamil/Signals_Project/README.md

     brightness_range=(0.8, 1.2)
 )
 ```
-Afterwards, the output images were saved into the augmented_image directory created before.
+Afterwards, the output images ,**1380 normal and 1284 abnormal**, were saved into the augmented_image directory created before.
 ```
 for n in range (len(df.img_Path)):
     # Loading a sample image